NFL Predictions Week 17: Odds, Picks and Projections for Final Schedule

 Chicago Bears at Minnesota Vikings

-The Bears have a slim chance of moving up from the No. 3 seed to the No. 2 spot and gaining a playoff bye, but that scenario is highly unlikely because they would need to win this game and have the San Francisco 49ers upset the Rams in Los Angeles for that to happen.
+The Bears have a slim chance of moving up from the No. 3 seed to the No. 2 spot and gaining a playoff bye, but that scenario is unlikely because they would need to win this game and have the San Francisco 49ers upset the Rams in Los Angeles for that to happen.

 While the Bears will play hard in this game, the Vikings are playing for their postseason lives.
-That gives Minnesota the edge in motivation, and the Vikings also have home-field advantage and two solid games in a row since firing offensive coordinator John DeFilippo and replacing him with Kevin Stefnaski.
+That gives Minnesota the edge in motivation, and the Vikings also have home-field advantage and two solid games in a row since firing offensive coordinator John DeFilippo and replacing him with Kevin Stefanski.

-Head coach Mike Zimmer wants the Vikings to take pressure off of quarterback Kirk Cousins by giving him a supporting running game with Dalvin Cook and Latavius Murray.
+Head coach Mike Zimmer wants the Vikings to take pressure off quarterback Kirk Cousins by giving him a supporting running game with Dalvin Cook and Latavius Murray.
 That's just what has happened in victories over the Miami Dolphins and Detroit Lions the last two weeks.

 It will be tough to run against a Chicago defense that features Khalil Mack, Akiem Hicks, Eddie Goldman and rookie Roquan Smith, but the Vikings are not likely to give up on that scenario.